yifanzhang-pro/syntax-semantics/template-math/prompt.md

-# [Instruction]: Here comes a problem template, Can you compose a new problem template which has exactly the same reasoning structure of this new origin problem?
+# [Instruction]: Compose a new problem template mirroring the reasoning structure of the provided origin problem, with a focus on enhancing critical thinking and multi-step reasoning.

-### Example origin problem
+### Example Origin Problem
 {
     "problem": "If $x = 2$ and $y = 5$, then what is the value of $\\frac{x^4+2y^2}{6}$ ?",
     "solution": "We have  \\[\\frac{x^4 + 2y^2}{6} = \\frac{2^4 + 2(5^2)}{6} = \\frac{16+2(25)}{6} = \\frac{16+50}{6} = \\frac{66}{6} = \\boxed{11}.\\]"
 }

-### Example problem template
+### Example Problem Template
 ```python
 # Origin problem: {"problem": "If $x = 2$ and $y = 5$, then what is the value of $\\frac{x^4+2y^2}{6}$ ?", "solution": "We have  \\[\\frac{x^4 + 2y^2}{6} = \\frac{2^4 + 2(5^2)}{6} = \\frac{16+2(25)}{6} = \\frac{16+50}{6} = \\frac{66}{6} = \\boxed{11}.\\]"}